 The veterinarian will administer two injections.
-The first is an anesthetic which maybe combined with a sedative and muscle relaxant; it is given under the skin using a very small needle.
-Your pet will be sedated within 3 to 10 minutes.
+The first is an anesthetic which will be combined with a sedative and muscle relaxant; it is given under the skin using a very small needle.
+Your pet will be sedated within 5 to 20 minutes.
 When your pet is totally relaxed/sedated, the second injection, (the euthanasia solution), will be administered in a vein.
 Your pet is heavily sedated therefore he/she will not feel this injection.

 You will have time to say your goodbyes.

-When you/the family are ready we will transport your pet to a local crematory or pet cemetery where your pet will be:
+When all the family members and friends have said their goodbyes we will transport your pet to a local crematory or pet cemetery where your pet will be:

--privately cremated ( remains returned to you in 5-7 business days ) or
+-privately cremated ( your pet is cremated by himself/herself and the cremains /ashes are brought home to you in 7-14 business days )